 If you’re a personal trainer or fitness instructor and want to know what the rules are, you’re in the right place.
-This article lists the most common questions we’ve received and explain what you should do.
+This article lists the most common questions we’ve received and explains what you should do.

-This only applies if you are a business and you comply with Covid-19 Secure guidelines.
+This guidance only applies if you are a business and you comply with Covid-19 Secure guidelines.
 You will also need to carry out a specific Covid-19 risk assessment which takes into account the measures stipulated by the Government.

 - Providing cleaning materials for participants to use